BT-Radio-Advanced-Visual-Orchestration/mobile/README.md

 ## Credits

-Developed for the B.R.A.V.O IoT system project.
+Developed for the B.R.A.V.O.
+IoT system project.